 5. When Jerry was auditioning singers in 1959 for his off-Broadway revue entitled PARADE, Charles Nelson Reilly auditioned in Herman’s tiny apartment.
 Instead of a dining table, Jerry had a fold-out board supported by a single leg.
 Charles accidentally kicked the leg out, sending Jerry’s china tea service (for eight!) crashing to the floor.
 Reilly later wondered, “What does someone in such a small room need with service for eight?”

 6. Jerry’s first big Broadway hit was MILK & HONEY, a musical about the birth of the state of Israel.
 (Really!)
-On the day after it opened, the show’s box office hit $16,000 in sales—beating out the reigning champ, MY FAIR LADY.
+On the day after it opened, the show’s box office hit $16,000 in sales, making it the top-selling show on Broadway.

 8. Herman’s 1961 Off-Broadway musical MADAME APHRODITE, with book by playwright Tad Mosel, ran for a mere 13 performances.
 The show, about a woman who creates a phony beauty cream to disfigure her vain enemies, is Herman’s only stage musical without an original cast album, and it has never been performed since its original production.

 9. When Jerry Herman first met with David Merrick regarding the score for HELLO, DOLLY!, Merrick gave him one weekend to write a few songs.
 In a single weekend, Jerry composed an astonishing FIVE melodies: “Call On Dolly,” “I Put My Hand In,” “Put On Your Sunday Clothes,” “Dancing,” and a song for Irene Molloy.
 With the exception of Irene’s song, which was later replaced with “Ribbons Down My Back,” all of the material he wrote that weekend remains, virtually unchanged, in the show as we know it.